 - Mass Notification Platform – Translate evacuation decisions into multi-channel communications through SMS, voice, email, mobile apps, desktop, fax, IPAWS, social media, paging, and unified integrations like fire panels.
 A platform that automatically discovers recipients/IoT to send targeted alerts allows your agency to reach people traveling through your community as well as most residents.

 - Public Safety Outdoor Speaker Systems – For areas with limited coverage or at-risk populations that might not otherwise have access to popular communication tools, outdoor speakers (both stationary and mobile) allow you to communicate even when the power goes out.

 Ways to Maximize Communications Solutions and Mitigate Chaos

 The good news is that there are now technology solutions that make it much easier for you and your teams to prepare in advance and be ready to respond and communicate quickly.
 Here are some ways to make sure you are ready:

-- Community Outreach – It can be very helpful for the community to receive the education to understand their zones and how to use them.
-Consider hosting community outreach programs to educate the community on ‘Know Your Zone’ and familiarize them with where to go to self-serve evacuation information.
-Self-service will drastically reduce 911 call volumes before, during and after the flooding event.
+- Community Outreach – It can be very helpful for the community to receive education to understand their zones and how to use them.
+Consider hosting community outreach programs to educate the community on ‘Know Your Zone’ and familiarize them with where to go for self-serve evacuation information.
+Self-service will drastically reduce 911 call volumes before, during, and after the flooding event.

 - Traffic Control Planning – Determine and communicate evacuation routes and identify potential bottlenecks before they become problems.
-This allows you to route people efficiently from the onset of an evacuation.
+This allows you to route people efficiently at the onset of an evacuation.
 In addition, partner with tow truck companies to effectively clear issues if it becomes necessary.
-And remember—traffic is dynamic—be prepared to re-route based on circumstances.
+And remember—traffic is dynamic—be prepared to reroute based on circumstances.